shirinshahan/react_listify/README.md

 A React-based application that allows users to view, add, edit, and delete posts in a responsive interface with sorting and filtering options.

 Live Demo

 You can view the live application here:

 https://react-listify-alpha.vercel.app/

 Features
-View a list of posts with title and description
+ View a list of posts with title and description,
-Add new posts with custom titles and descriptions
+ Add new posts with custom titles and descriptions, Edit existing posts,
-Edit existing posts
-Delete posts
+ Delete posts,
-Sort posts by title or ID
+ Sort posts by title or ID and
  Filter post by title or description

 Installation
 Follow these steps to clone and run the project locally: